privacy-tech-lab/privacy-pioneer/README.md

 > https%3A%2F%2Fwww.example.com%2Flocation%3Flat%3D32.715736%26lon%3D%20-117.161087

-If such a string is sent to a site via an HTTP POST request, it can be concluded that it is collecting or sharing location data.
-Privacy Pioneer automatically detects such behaviors and displays them to the user.
+If such a string is sent to a website, it can be concluded that it is collecting or sharing location data.
+Privacy Pioneer automatically detects such behaviors and shows them to the user.

-Privacy Pioneer's privacy practice analysis is based on rule-based heuristics as well as a machine learning model.
+Privacy Pioneer's privacy practice analysis is based on a machine learning model as well as rule-based heuristics.
 When you install Privacy Pioneer, the model is served from our [machine learning repo](https://github.com/privacy-tech-lab/privacy-pioneer-machine-learning).

 Privacy Pioneer is implemented as a browser extension for Firefox (currently, the only browser we support).